AhmedNasr7/Automatic-Image-Captioning/README.md

 ```

-The project is an implementation of the architecture introduced in the paper ['Show and Tell: A Neural Image Caption Generator'](https://arxiv.org/abs/1411.4555)
+The project is an implementation of the architecture introduced in the paper [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555)

 ### The next figure shows the architecture used in the project: